 - 1. Provide project reserve accounts, or operating subsidies; - 2.
 Provide tenant-based rental assistance for the special purposes of the existing Section 8 program, in accordance with Section 212(d) of the Act; - 3.
 Provide non-federal matching contributions required under any other Federal program; - 4.
 Provide assistance authorized under Section 9 of the 1937 Act (annual contributions for operation of public housing); - 5.
 Carry out activities authorized under 24 CFR Part 968 (Public Housing Modernization); - 6.
 Provide assistance to eligible low-income housing under 24 CFR Part 248 (Prepayment of Low Income Housing Mortgages; - 7.
 Provide assistance (other than assistance to a homebuyer to acquire housing previously assisted with HOME funds) to a project previously assisted with HOME funds during the period of affordability established by HUD and THDA in the written agreement.
 However, additional HOME funds may be committed to a project up to one year after project completion, but the amount of HOME funds in the project may not exceed the maximum per-unit subsidy amount; - 8.
-Pay for any cost that is not eligible under 24 CFR 92.206 through 92.209; and - 9.
-Homeowner rehabilitation projects are not an eligible activity for a CHDO.
-A CHDO can only participate in the HOME program if they are the owner, sponsor or developer of a project. - 10.
-Projects that propose assistance to private, for-profit owners of rental properties. - 11.
-Projects that propose combining HOME funds with HUD 811 or 202 projects.
+Pay for any cost that is not eligible under 24 CFR 92.206 through 92.209; - 9.
+Provide assistance to private, for-profit owners of rental properties; - 10.
+Provide assistance to projects that propose combining HOME funds with HUD 811 or 202 projects; and - 11.
+Provide assistance for a homeowner rehabilitation project by a CHDO from the 15% CHDO set-aside.
+A CHDO funded through the 15% CHDO Set-aside can only participate in the HOME program if they are the owner, sponsor or developer of a project.